Should I Drink Water Before Bed - The Link Between Sleep And Hydration

-Yes, drinking water before bedtime can improve your hydration levels and quality of sleep.
+Yes, drinking water before bedtime can improve your hydration levels and quality of sleep, especially if the weather is hot.
 However, you need to consume just enough not to have you waking up to urinate.

 You see, drinking water before you sleep, although hydrating, can disrupt your sleep patterns if you need to get up to urinate.
 And research shows that disrupted sleep patterns (or not getting enough sleep) dehydrates you with all the negative consequences.

 The answer is not to wait until bedtime to drink your water needs but to stay hydrated during the day.
 And if you do need to drink water before bedtime, to consume just enough to hydrate you but not wake you up to pee.

 Many individual factors affect your hydration levels, from your age to how much activity your day contained.
 So how much to drink at bedtime to hydrate but not disrupt sleep will depend on you - test it out over time.